 The seed of a calling grew inside Karen Klein — she wanted to make a difference in her community.
 Her new nonprofit, Grow Gather Give, combats food insecurity by picking fruit from scores of trees in the yards of San Fernando Valley residents, and then donates the food to local pantries in the same neighborhoods.

 Klein ’08 (Communication Studies), a CSUN alumna who lives near campus and regularly strolls by the Institute for Sustainability’s Garden, connected with Natale Zappia, the institute’s director, and shared the mission of her new venture.
-Zappia suggested she take part in an Institute program called Agroecology, Farming & Food Pathways (AFFP), which helps community members and students explore careers in agriculture, and encourages participants to start small garden or farm projects in their own communities.
+Zappia suggested she take part in an Institute program called Agroecology, Farming & Food Pathways (AFFP), a 2501 program funded by the USDA’s Office of Public Partnerships and Engagement, which helps community members and students explore careers in agriculture, and encourages participants to start small garden or farm projects in their own communities.

 Thanks to the Institute’s collaboration with the Multinational Exchange for Sustainable Agriculture (MESA) — a nonprofit that focuses on international cultural exchanges between farmers — the Agroecology, Farming & Food Pathways program is able to connect its participants with a big network of agricultural professionals.